 There is also plenty of room for passengers.
-The all-new Volvo V50 is 54mm wider and 27mm taller than the Volvo V40 outgoing model and the wheelbase has grown by 78mm.
-It is also 46mm longer than the Volvo S40 saloon.
+The V50 is 54mm wider and 27mm taller than the Volvo V40 outgoing model and the wheelbase has grown by 78mm.
 Together with packaging improvements, these increased dimensions have created a car with more interior room.
 Five occupants can travel in comfort and they all benefit from a full three-point safety belt system.

-The new V50 is self-consciously a sportswagon: "The emphasis has been placed on attractive design and a sense of sportiness, with a 'bonus' in the form of practical details and extra luggage space," says Volvo Cars' President and CEO, Hans-Olov Olsson.
+The new V50 is self-consciously a Sportswagon: "The emphasis has been placed on attractive design and a sense of sportiness, with a 'bonus' in the form of practical details and extra luggage space," said Volvo Cars then President and CEO, Hans-Olov Olsson at the V50's world debut.

 But the size of this 'bonus' should not be underestimated.
 The Volvo signature stacked-tail lamps and near-vertical rear door creates a wide load aperture through which large, awkward items can be loaded.

-At 4.51m in length, the Volvo V50 sportswagon competes with the Audi A4 Avant (4.54m) and the BMW 3-series Touring (4.48m), and its luggage volume reflects this.
-With the rear seats in place, the V50 offers 417litres of space, compared with 442litres for the Audi and the BMW's 435litres.
+At 4.51m in length, the Volvo V50 Sportswagon competes with the Audi A4 Avant (4.54m) and the BMW 3-series Touring (4.48m), and its luggage volume reflects this.
+With the rear seats in place, the Volvo offers 417 litres of space, compared with 442 litres for the Audi and the BMW's 435litres.
 But with the rear seats folded flat, the Volvo V50 offers significantly more capacity than the Audi (1307 litres versus 1184 litres) and only a little less than the BMW (1345litres).